SEB-Core/mongoose-recipes/README.md

 })
 ```

-The *new* keyword says to JavaScript that we want a brand new object generated from the `mongoose.Schema` class.
-When this happens, the object we get back has all the properties and methods available to Schemas in Mongoose.
+The *new* keyword says to JavaScript that you want a brand new object generated from the `mongoose.Schema` class.
+When this happens, the object you get back has all the properties and methods available to Schemas in Mongoose.

-Inside of this, we simply need to pass in a few options to set up our model.
-We want to tell it the different key/value pairs we want and the datatypes that we expect them to be.
+Inside of this, you simply need to pass in a few options to set up your model.
+You want to tell it the different key/value pairs you want and the datatypes that you expect them to be.

-For our User model, let's reference our [ERD](#mapping-our-application-with-an-erd) (entity relationship diagram) to take note of the fields we'll need.
+For your User model, let's reference your [ERD](#mapping-your-application-with-an-erd) (entity relationship diagram) to take note of the fields you'll need.
 Notice that the datatype options are capitalized.

-We'll *require* `first`, `last`, and `email`.
-We'll also make sure to set up our relationship to the Recipe model by making `recipes` an array of ObjectIDs.
+You'll *require* `first`, `last`, and `email`.
+You'll also make sure to set up your relationship to the Recipe model by making `recipes` an array of ObjectIDs.

-`{ timestamps: true }` as a secondary argument to `Schema` ensures that we receive `createdAt` and `updatedAt` fields when the document is created/updated in MongoDB.
+`{ timestamps: true }` as a secondary argument to `Schema` ensures that you receive `createdAt` and `updatedAt` fields when the document is created/updated in MongoDB.

 ```js
 const userSchema = new mongoose.Schema(